robertDurst/robertdurst.github.io/_posts/tech/2022-08-13-Napkin-Math-at-Work.md

 ![Bill Nye consider the following](https://media.giphy.com/media/SVL5Dws0bOSgE/giphy.gif)

 Let's say a company expects to process 100 million records next week.
 Since this is a fairly expensive job, they do it in batched tasks using separate resources from their production environment.
-You observe that, as is, the processing takes so long that it will still be in progress before the next batch of records come the following week.
+You observe that, as is, the processing takes so long that it will still be in progress as the next batch of records come the following week.

 Let's add some more context.